rafaelribeiro1510/ASCIIValley/docs/README.md

 The code in the controller is much easier to read and it is also now easy to scale the input interface with new key inputs and subsequent actions.

-[comment]: <> (This section should be organized in different subsections, each describing a different design problem that you had to solve during the project.
-Each subsection should be organized in four different parts:
+[comment]: <> (This section should be organized in different subsections, each describing a different design problem that you had to solve during the)
+ [comment]: <> (project.
+Each subsection should be organized in four different parts:)
-- **Problem in Context**.
-The description of the design context and the concrete problem that motivated the instantiation of the pattern
+[comment]: <> (- **Problem in Context**.
+The description of the design context and the concrete problem that motivated the instantiation of the pattern)
-.
+[comment]: <> (.
 Someone else other than the original developer should be able to read and understand all the motivations for the decisions made.
+When)
-When refering to the implementation before the pattern was applied, don’t forget to link to the relevant lines of code in the appropriate version.
+ [comment]: <> (refering to the implementation before the pattern was applied, don’t forget to link to the relevant lines of code in the appropriate version.)
-- **The Pattern**.
-Identify the design pattern to be applied, why it was selected and how it is a good fit considering the existing design context and the problem at hand.
+[comment]: <> (- **The Pattern**.
+Identify the design pattern to be applied, why it was selected and how it is a good fit considering the existing design context and the problem at hand.)
-- **Implementation**.
+[comment]: <> (- **Implementation**.
 Show how the pattern roles, operations and associations were mapped to the concrete design classes.
+Illustrate it)
-Illustrate it with a UML class diagram, and refer to the corresponding source code with links to the relevant lines (these should be relative links
+ [comment]: <> (with a UML class diagram, and refer to the corresponding source code with links to the relevant lines (these should be relative links)
- .
-When doing this, always point to the latest version of the code.
+ [comment]: <> (.
+When doing this, always point to the latest version of the code.)
-- **Consequences**.
+[comment]: <> (- **Consequences**.
 Benefits and liabilities of the design after the pattern instantiation, eventually comparing these consequences with those of alternative solutions.)

 ## Known Code Smells And Refactoring Suggestions - TODO: "homogeneizar" esta parte melhor